Parsa-Sedigh/go-load-balancer/pamphlet.md

 Currently, the selection **strategy** for everything that is related to `ServerList` is baked into the `ServerList`.
 So we don't have an abstraction for a strategy to deal with for load balancing.
 What's the correct way to abstract this?

 ## Part 3
+One way is that the config for each replica has other information like a name and a weight associated with them.
+So they can have a URL and some metadata associated with them(each).